 There is no time for the business strategy to sit still, which means there is certainly no time for the HR strategy to sit still.
 This means HR should be regularly updating its environmental control and monitoring mechanisms to ensure they can steer themselves effectively in the modern commercial environment.

-Key External HR Trends for 2015
+Key External HR Trends

 This starts with having a 20:20 vision into the external trends and forces acting on the talent management function and then updating your HR balanced scored card in line with this.
-For example, there are probably around 9 key trends that will be impacting the external HR environment in 2015 and these are:
+For example, there are probably around 9 key trends that will be impacting the external HR environment and these are:

 - Explosion in wearable technology in the work-place (IDC Research)